Guardian Pet Insurance

 Guardian Insurance FAQs

-Guardian Insurance expressly lists some illnesses and injuries as exclusions that are not covered by its pet insurance.
+Guardian Insurance lists some illnesses and injuries that are not covered by its pet insurance.
 These include pregnancy, elective procedures, grooming, behavioural problems and pre-existing conditions.

 It’s important to read the Product Disclosure Statement to find any exclusions listed in a policy and to also consider what illnesses your pet may need coverage for.
 For more information about what’s not covered by some pet insurance policies, check out our list of 13 common pet insurance exclusions.